A Freelancer's Brief Guide to the Reedsy Publishing Marketplace

 We’ve outlined our best tips for setting your designer rates here, but what you land on will depend on what type of design or illustration work you are hired to do, your skills and experience, and your own expenses for the project.

-Marketing also contains many moving parts and its impossible to give a flat average of what our freelancers earn.
+Freelance marketing rates depend on the expertise of the marketer, the scope of the project, and the services involved, making it hard to give a flat average of what our freelancers earn.
 Common consultation rates range from somewhere between $150 to $300 per hour, with most on the higher end of that scale.
 As for other services, marketers may offer different combinations depending on their expertise and the demand from authors, but here are some rough suggestions:

-Each marketing project will be different and will ultimately depend on what you agree on together with the client.
-The final price tag can be as high as $6500 if you're providing the full treatment, with everything from digital marketing audit, to audience and market research, metadata strategy, advertising strategy and publicity with influencers.
+Each marketing project will be different and rates will ultimately depend on what you agree on together with the client.
+The final price tag can be as high as you deem reasonable (with some projects at Reedsy billed at over $25k) if you're providing the full treatment, with everything from digital marketing audit, to audience and market research, metadata strategy, advertising strategy and publicity with influencers.

 Arley Concaildi quit their 9 to 5 to become a freelance marketer on Reedsy—a decision which has led to a significant increase in income.
 Check out their story here.